-The Cultural Bridges program produces a quarterly bilingual publication that helps non-native families navigate the Issaquah School District and the cities of Issaquah, Sammamish, Newcastle, Bellevue and Renton.
-The magazine is currently offered in Spanish, Korean, Vietnamese, English, Russion and Chinese translations.
+The Cultural Bridges program publishes a magazine that helps families navigate the Issaquah School District and the cities of Issaquah, Sammamish, Newcastle, Bellevue and Renton.
+The magazine is currently offered in Chinese, English, Japanese, Korean, Russian, Spanish, and Vietnamese.

 Cultural Bridges also publishes an annual Family Guide to help all families learn more about the school system, better understand rules and procedures, and explore ways to become more involved.